developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * Verify Check Digit - Enable this feature to check the integrity of all Code 39 symbols to verify that the data complies with a specified check digit algorithm.
 The digital scanner decodes only those Code 39 symbols that include a modulo 43 check digit.
 Enable this feature only if the Code 39 symbols contain a modulo 43 check digit (default - disabled).
 * Report Check Digit - Transmit Code 39 data with or without the check digit.
 * Full ASCII - Code 39 Full ASCII is a variant of Code 39 that pairs characters to encode the full ASCII character set.
 To enable or disable Code 39 Full ASCII,
-* Redundancy - Sets the reader to read the bar code twice before accepting data.
+* Redundancy - Sets the reader to read the barcode twice before accepting data.
 * Convert Code39 To Code32 - Code 32 is a variant of Code 39 used by the Italian pharmaceutical industry.
-Scan the appropriate bar code below to enable or disable converting Code 39 to Code 32.
+Scan the appropriate barcode below to enable or disable converting Code 39 to Code 32.
-* Report Code32 Prefix - Scan the appropriate bar code to enable or disable adding the prefix character "A" to all Code 32 bar codes.
+* Report Code32 Prefix - Scan the appropriate barcode to enable or disable adding the prefix character "A" to all Code 32 barcodes.
 * Security Level - Options: Security level 0, Security Level 1, Security Level 2 and Security Level 3.
 * Code39 Reduced Quite Zone - Code39 Reduced Quiet Zone

 ## Interleaved 2of5
 * Length1 - Use to set decode lengths.
 * Length2 - Use to set decode lengths.
-* Redundancy - Sets the reader to read the bar code twice before accepting data.
+* Redundancy - Sets the reader to read the barcode twice before accepting data.
 * Check Digit
 	* No Check Digit - A check digit is not used.
 	* USS Check Digit - Select to check the integrity of all Interleaved 2 of 5 symbols to verify the data complies with either the Uniform Symbology Specification (USS) check digit algorithm.
 	* OPCC Check Digit - Select to check the integrity of all Interleaved 2 of 5 symbols to verify the data complies with either the Optical Product Code Council (OPCC) check digit algorithm.
 * Report Check Digit - Transmit Interleaved 2 of 5 data with or without the check digit.
-* Convert ITF-14 To EAN13 - Convert 14-character Interleaved 2 of 5 bar codes to EAN-13, and transmit as EAN-13.
-The Interleaved 2 of 5 bar code must be enabled and must have a leading zero and a valid EAN-13 check digit.
+* Convert ITF-14 To EAN13 - Convert 14-character Interleaved 2 of 5 barcodes to EAN-13, and transmit as EAN-13.
+The Interleaved 2 of 5 barcode must be enabled and must have a leading zero and a valid EAN-13 check digit.
 * Security Level - The scanner offers four levels of decode security.
 Select increasing levels of security for decreasing levels of barcode quality.
 * I2of5 Reduced Quiet Zone - I2of5 Reduced Quiet Zone